PhD in Public Policy and Administration

 PhD in Public Administration

 TSU is the only Tennessee university offering the PhD in public policy and administration.
 Our first student was admitted in 1991, and we are pleased that our graduates have succeeded in obtaining placements appropriate for their academic preparation and career experience, as shown below.
-Read about the requirements for admission and curriculum in the current Graduate Catalog (2021-2023 edition).
+Read about the requirements for admission and curriculum in the current Graduate Catalog (2024-2025 edition; other years available from dropdown on upper right of Catalog page).
 You can also review our graduates and their dissertation topics, and examine past sample syllabi (see the 7000-level courses).
 This synchronous online program is designed for working individuals, a distinctive feature among research doctorates in public administration/public policy.
 The majority of our students continue to work full-time while pursuing the PhD, as each doctoral core class meets once weekly in the evening (synchronously online); electives are typically asynchronous.
 While this demanding course of study is not to be undertaken lightly, it can lead you to your fullest development as researcher, leader or academic in the social sectors.
-Contact us to learn more.
+Options for waiving the GRE requirement for application are covered in the Graduate Catalog.
+After reviewing the Catalog and the information on this page, contact us to learn more about this program.

 The goal of a Ph.D. in general, as a research doctorate, is to prepare scholars who can both understand and produce original research of the highest quality, which adds to the state of theoretical knowledge in the field and improves practice.
 In an interdisciplinary, applied field of study such as public administration, Ph.D. graduates can see the impact of their work in the research they conduct or through the accomplishments of the students they teach.
 Through the core curriculum, benchmark exam, prospectus and dissertation processes, students develop and demonstrate mastery of the core literature of the subfields of public administration including organization theory, public budgeting and finance, and policy implementation.
 Doctoral students develop the ability to communicate, synthesize and evaluate complex abstract concepts key to the generation of new knowledge.